xarem/AliceBundle/README.md

 The database support is done in [FidryAliceDataFixtures](https://github.com/theofidry/AliceDataFixtures).
 Check this project to know which database/ORM is supported.

-**Warning: this doc is behind updated for HautelookAliceBundle 2.0.
+**Warning: this is the documentation for HautelookAliceBundle 2.0.
 If you want to check the documentation for 1.x, head [this way](https://github.com/hautelook/AliceBundle/tree/1.x).**

 [![Package version](https://img.shields.io/packagist/vpre/hautelook/alice-bundle.svg?style=flat-square)](https://packagist.org/packages/hautelook/alice-bundle)